chunyeow/openairinterface5g/targets/README.txt

 ----------------------------------------------------------------
 3)  How to use through a tutorial: run a simple experimentation
 ----------------------------------------------------------------
-1. Up to know you should have creted a directory: mkdir openair4G
+1. Up to know you should have created a directory: mkdir openair4G

 2. Check out the openair4G/trunk repository:  svn co https://svn.eurecom.fr/openairsvn/openair4G/trunk openair4G

 3. Now, please check the following:

-   - the env variables in .bashrc the following lines, and source them if necessaary : set OPENAIR_HOME variable and export the following: export OPENAIR1_DIR=$OPENAIR_HOME/openair4G/openair1 export OPENAIR2_DIR=$OPENAIR_HOME/openair4G/openair2
+   - the env variables in .bashrc the following lines, and source them if necessary : set OPENAIR_HOME variable and export the following: export OPENAIR1_DIR=$OPENAIR_HOME/openair4G/openair1 export OPENAIR2_DIR=$OPENAIR_HOME/openair4G/openair2